t0ti20/Embedded_Linux_Notes/Module_1/Assignment_2/README.md

 ## Usage

-1. Run the script and provide the directory path as an argument:./file_organizer.sh <directory-path>
+1. Run the script and provide the directory path as an argument:
-Replace `<directory-path>` with the path to the directory you want to organize.
+   ./file_organizer.sh <directory-path>  Replace `<directory-path>` with the path to the directory you want to organize.

 2. The script will organize the files in the specified directory based on their file types into separate subdirectories.
 The organized files will be placed in a directory called "Result" within the current directory.